highlight/highlight/internal-docs/onboarding/001-Vadman97.md

 ## Feedback

 Highlight is a fast moving start up that is constantly evolving.
-We definitely don't have everything right.

-You are absolutely encouraged to edit the company at any time either through a pull request or through a public slack channel.
+If you see something you think should be changed, feel empowered to make the change through a pull request, a public slack channel, or a meeting.

 # Timeline

 ## Ahead of day one

-Prior to joining Highlight, ensure you have ordered a laptop that will arrive before your first day (work with Jay or your onboarding buddy to figure this out).
+Prior to joining Highlight, ensure you have ordered a laptop that will arrive before your first day (work with your onboarding buddy to figure this out).

-### Ahead of day one access checklist

-* Google Workspace
-* Slack

 ## Week one